croissantking/PowerBook-500-Schematics/README.md

 The drawings are a work in progress so I expect there to be some errors, although hopefully just minor ones.

 Follow this link to jump to the [PDF Schematics Directory](https://github.com/croissantking/PowerBook-500-Schematics/tree/main/docs).

+### Acknowledgements

+With thanks to oldcrap.org for permission to re-use their PowerBook 540c CPU card scans.